Nexmo/verify-android-sdk/VerifySample/The Verify SDK Sample App.md

 You use these identifiers so your App can interact with Nexmo services.
  **Note**:these identifiers are completely separate from your Nexmo __Key__ and __Secret__.
 You MUST NOT embed your Nexmo Key and Secret in your App.
 5. Install <a href="http://developer.android.com/tools/studio/index.html"> Android Studio</a>.
-6. Clone the Nexmo Verify SDK locally from: https://github.com/Nexmo/verify-android-sdk.
+6. Clone the Nexmo Verify SDK locally from: https://github.com/Nexmo/verify-android-sdk .

-#Importing the Sample App<a name="import"></a>
+##Importing the Sample App<a name="import"></a>

 To use the Nexmo Verify SDK sample app, you need to: